jeffersonfr/jinject/README.md

     };
 ```

-## 9. lazy loading dependency
+## 9. lazy loading

-There is another statement to load dependencies in a lazy mode.
-This type stores the last instance loaded.
-The internal instance could change to different types, so is a good pratice using different lazy objects to load different instances of different types.
+Types that load a lot of objects should use a lazy type to avoid heavy latency during instantiation.
+The lazy type will create a instance only one time, the first time called (for a new type).
+The lifetime of the reference will be managed by lazy object for raw pointers.
+For shared pointer the lifetime could be extended.

 ```
     #include <jinject/jinject.h>